duncantl/HotFix/README.md

 This small collection of functions basically allows me to
 + make changes to a function in a package's source directory
-+ hot-swap changes to a function in an existing R session and have all the code use that updated function rather than the previously installed version.
++ hot-swap those changes to the function in an existing R session and have all the code use that updated function rather than the previously installed version.